-ICE (IcePlate Carrier Exoskeleton) is a new type of ultra-minimalist, ventilated, multi-role, scalable plate carrier.
+IcePlate EXO (ICE) is a new type of ultra-minimalist, ventilated, multi-role, scalable plate carrier designed to enhance human performance using temperature regulation

 - 1x ICE Front Sleeve